In this article we'll provide some basic notions on how to best use live streaming on our platform.

-When you open the green room, you therefore have a maximum of three hours to prepare the live stream and perform any checks, before going live.
+When you open the green room, you by default have 1 hour to prepare the live stream and perform any checks, before going live.

-If you do not go live before the three hours of preview have passed, the stream channel will close and you will need to reconfigure the stream.
+If you do not go live before the preview time has passed, the stream channel will close and you will need to reconfigure the stream.

 Stream live time

 The stream live time begins as soon as you hit Go live, and it corresponds to the time that you are broadcasting live.
 The maximum stream time is by default 10 hours.

 In certain cases it is possible to extend this limit, to do so please reach out to the support team in Backstage.

 If on a stream there is no detected incoming data for a duration of one hour (i.e. the stream is open but inactive for one hour), the stream will be automatically closed.

 This is the recording of the live stream.
 When the live stream ends, the recording is created and published, and can be downloaded from Backstage.